 Clipping Path Cost & Price Per Image

-A common question people ask is how much it costs per image.
+A common question people ask is how much a clipping path costs per image.
 Pricing varies depending on complexity, quantity, delivery time, and add-ons.
 Below are industry-standard ranges.

 Clipping Path Price Breakdown